Background pattern

 Heart, circulation, and blood vessels

-• Heart problems such as slow heart rate (bradycardia), heart failure, and cessation of heartbeats (cardiac arrest).
+• Heart problems such as slow heart rate (bradycardia), heart failure, and cardiac arrest.

 • Low blood pressure (hypotension).
-You may experience dizziness or a sense of dizziness when standing.
+You may experience dizziness or dizziness when standing.

 • Nausea, constipation, stomach pain.